Neltharion1127/fastapi-github-actions/README.md

 The service is designed to be operationally lightweight and may be brought online as needed for demonstrations or validation, while preserving the full deployment setup.

+A minimal frontend client is also used alongside this API to demonstrate end-to-end usage (e.g., login and authenticated requests).
+See the **Frontend** section below for where to view it.

 ---

 ## Architecture Summary